 Level of Delegation

 Approval of monetary rewards, personal gifts and small incentives, and work related items.

 This policy must be read in conjunction with its subordinate schedules as provided in the table below.

 Terms defined in the Definitions Dictionary

 A person employed by the University and whose conditions of employment are covered by the USQ Enterprise Agreement and includes persons employed on a continuing, fixed term or casual basis.
 Employees also include senior employees whose conditions of employment are covered by a written agreement or contract with the University....more

 In the context of this policy, Awards are defined as formal recognition of achievements by Employees.
 It typically involves a planned event or presentation where Employees are recognised by the University for their achievements.

-Recognition, rewards, high performance, non-monetary, gifts
+Recognition, acknowledgement, thanks, contribution, non-monetary, gifts

 TRIM Record No